Spring cold? Sore throat? Cough that won’t go away? These Homemade Honey Lemon Ginger Throat Drops are incredibly soothing and taste wonderful.

 How do you make Honey Lemon Ginger Throat Drops

 There is a printable recipe card below with full instructions.
+These are pretty simplified, so please make sure you read the extended instructions carefully.

 - Combine hot tea, honey and lemon and bring to a boil.